top of page

-About Us
+About

 The Founding of BH-JSL

-The Jefferson Swim League (JSL) began its commitment to youth swimming and community engagement in 1966 and has operated continuously since that time growing to a registered population of swimmers that now approaches 3,000 children annually.
+The Jefferson Swim League (JSL) began its commitment to youth swimming and community engagement in 1966 and has operated continuously since that time, growing to a registered population of swimmers that now approaches 3,000 children annually.

 In 2008, the Jefferson Swim League’s leadership recognized the extraordinary need to reach out more broadly to the community with a “learn to swim” program for “at risk children” to be called “Just Swim for Life” (also, JSL).
 In 2010, the JSL Board of Directors unanimously voted to help establish and partner with the Ben Hair Just Swim for Life Foundation (BH-JSL) as its charitable arm – a 501(c)(3) public charity with the purpose of providing solutions to the problem that extraordinary numbers of people in our community never learn how to swim at all.